Keeping Your Third-Year Student on Track

 Keep connections

 The personal connections students make during their time at UC Davis will be extremely valuable as they prepare to enter the working world.
 Encourage your student to build relationships with faculty and staff, and to seek academic and professional opportunities outside the classroom.
 These include assisting professors with research, attending academic conferences or seeking other opportunities to learn with our esteemed faculty.
+Suggest that students reach out to their advisors to learn about opportunities to work with faculty members.

 Take on a leadership role